frontity/docs/docs/deployment/deploy-using-vercel.md

 ✅  Production: https://mycustomtomain.com [copied to clipboard] [4s]
 ```

-This will create a deploy and assign it to your real site url.
+This will create a deploy and assign it to your real site URL.

 > More about Vercel [deployments](https://vercel.com/docs/v2/platform/deployments)